Basic data reduction

 as pivot([simstream(0.05), heartbeat(0.05), simstream(0.06)], [0,0,0]);

-Since the function emits a stream of vectors, winagg()
+Since the function returns a stream of vectors, winagg()

-will produce a window where each element in the window is a vector emitted by my_vector_stream()
+produce a stream of window vectors where each element in the windows

 .